msaharan/tinkering_with_asya/merge_actor_mesh_into_asya/RUN.md

 # Running from scratch:

-Directory structure: have asya, tinkering_with_asya, actor-mesh-demo dirs in the same parent root dir
+Directory structure: have asya and tinkering_with_asya dirs in the same parent root dir

 Create the kind stack (sqs-s3 profile):